jamesbdunlop/jamesbdunlop.github.io/_posts/maya/general/2022-01-24-nodeMenusNEd.md

 ---
 layout: codePost
-title: "Node Editor Custom Node Menu Tool"
+title: "Node Editor Menu Manager Tool"
 isPost: true
 description: "Adding a custom menus to a node in the node editor"
 usage: "NA"